Coast Guard asks people stranded by Harvey to call instead of posting on social media

 — Harvey Flood Rescue (@HarveyRescue) August 28, 2017

 The Coast Guard’s request is understandable because using social media as a platform for emergency calls can lead to calls for help getting overlooked, misidentification, the spread of false information and even fraud.
-For desperate people who can’t reach call centers or recharge their phones, however, social media may be one of the few options they have.
-Reddit users have also been compiling information in a live thread.

 0